 How to Quickly Format External Hard Drive for Mac and PC without Losing Data

 Another way to access NTFS drive on Mac is to convert the NTFS/HFS+ to FAT/exFAT.
 Then, the drive can be used on both Mac and PC.

 There should be some important data on the drive.
 To keep it safe, you can choose this best NTFS/HFS+ to FAT/exFAT converter: MiniTool Partition Wizard.

 How to Convert NTFS to FAT32 or exFAT Without Data Loss

-Step 2: Convert NTFS to FAT32 Using This Software
+Step 2: Convert NTFS to FAT32 with This Software

-After running the program successfully, we can see its main window:
+After running the program successfully, we can see its main interface as follows:

 Here, please select the NTFS partition of external hard drive and choose “Convert NTFS to FAT” feature from the left action pane.
 If there is more than one NTFS partition, convert all of them one by one.

 At last, click “Apply” button to make the change executed.

 When Partition Wizard shows it applied the change successfully, the original NTFS will finally become a FAT32 partition .
 Then, you can share the external hard drive between Mac and Windows PC.

 You Can Convert NTFS to exFAT in 3 Steps